kanglicheng/code-school/full-stack-project/resources/helpful_tools/asset-pipeline.md

 ## Compilation

-When you deploy your application to Heroku environment, Heroku will precompile your asset files to `public/assets` by running the `rake assets:precompile` task.
+When you deploy your application to Heroku environment, Heroku will precompile your asset files to `public/assets` by running the `rails assets:precompile` task.

 The precompilation task involves: